How to Start a Furniture Store

 Furniture stores require significant working capital to operate.
 A business needs working capital to purchase inventory, which can be a major cost in furniture stores.
 If inventory doesn’t move quickly, working capital can be tied up in those products, making it difficult to restock in-demand pieces.

-When it comes to selling furniture, an understanding of current and evolving home decor trends will help to keep fresh and interesting inventory in the store.
+An eye for design.
+When it comes to selling furniture, an understanding of current and evolving home furnishing trends will help to keep fresh and interesting inventory in the store.
 It’s difficult to run a sizable furniture store entirely on your own, so plan on hiring at least some part-time staff to assist with moving, assembling, and delivering furniture.